Meet the research team!

 she/her/hers

-Jamie is a first year PhD student in the Clinical Psychology program at the University of Arizona.
+Jamie is a second year PhD student in the Clinical Psychology program at the University of Arizona.
 She received her Bachelor’s degree from the University of Michigan and upon graduating worked full time as a research assistant at the University of Southern California’s Imaging Genetics Center in Dr. Meredith Braskie’s lab.
 Her research interests center around risk and resilience to psychopathology, and more specifically she is interested in applying a multi-modal approach that leverages neuroimaging to better understand the interaction of neural, biological, and environmental mechanisms underlying (ab)normal brain function and behavior.
 She is also interested in how adversity might affect these functions.
 Jamie will be pursuing the neuropsychology track during her PhD.

 Outside of the lab, Jamie enjoys trying new restaurants and coffee shops, watching the sunset, and practicing hot yoga - namaste!